About The Story Podcast Voices Themes Dispatches Watch Support Contact

 Iraq and Afghanistan

 Tactical decisions carry strategic weight.
 Political direction meets operational reality.
-The human cost deepens — and so does the institutional understanding of what it means to operate offshore.
+The human cost deepens, as does the institutional understanding of what it means to operate offshore.

 Today & Beyond